QMCPACK/surrogate_hessian_relax/docs/README.md

   -> run_phonon.py
   -> run_error_scan.py
   -> run_ls.py
+./control_alt/
 ./relax/
 ./phonon/
-  -> ph.in
-  -> q2r.in
+  .> FC.fc
 ./pseudos/
 ```
-The main directory './control/' is for relaxing a structure with specific
+The main directory './control/' is where everything is controlled, based on
+a given specification of the Surrogate theory and parametric mappings.

+The parameter file 'control/parameters.py' contains or implements all the
+essential settings that characterize the physical problem: parametric mappings,
+method input instructions, and any settings that might be needed to set up the
+runs.

+Directories for the surrogate relaxation (`./relax/`), the surrogate phonon
+calculation (`./phonon/`), and pseudopotentials (`./pseudos`) are located
+outside of `./control/` to suggest that they are generally common between
+different controls directories.
+To emphasize this, an alternative control
+directory (`./control_alt/`) may co-exist that uses distinct parameteric
+mappings but the same pseudopotentials, relaxed structures and phonon
+calculation data.

-parameterization and line-search settings.
-The `./relax/` directory contains
+The `./relax/` directory contains input files and data for Surrogate
-input files and data for Surrogate relaxation, which is created, executed and
+relaxation, which is created, executed and analyzed by `control/run_relax.py`.
-analyzed by running `control/run_relax.py` template.
-Similarly, the `./phonon/`
-directory contains input files and data for Surrogate phonon calculation, which
+Similarly, the `./phonon/` directory contains input files and data for the
-is executed manually but analyzed with `control/run_phonon.py`.
-Template input
-files `phonon/ph.in` and `phonon/q2r.in` are provided but may need adjustment by
-the user.

-The directories `./relax/`, `./phonon/`, and pseudopotential location
-`./pseudos` are located outside of `./control` to emphasize that they are
-generally common between different controls directories.
-That is, different
-control directories can co-exists with distinct parameters, which use common
-pseudopotentials, relaxed structure and phonon calculation data.
+Surrogate phonon calculation, which is managed by `control/run_phonon.py`.

 The subdirectory `control/error_scan` contains inputs file and data for error
 scanning runs that are created and analyzed by running
-`control/run_error_scan.py` template.
+`control/run_error_scan.py`.
 The script needs to be set up according to
 the users needs.

-The subdirectory `control/ls` contains input files and data for the main
+The subdirectory `control/ls` contains input files and data
-line-search relaxation runs that are created and analyzed by running
+for the stochastic (or whatever kind of) line-search relaxation runs that are
+created and analyzed by running `control/run_ls.py`.
-`control/run_ls.py` template.

-The parameter file 'control/parameters.py' contains or implements all the
-essential settings that characterize the physical problem: parametric mappings,
-method input instructions, and any settings that might be needed to set up the
-runs.

-The above comprises the minimal workflow to achieve line-search, where the
+The scripts can be set to communicate through python imports, forming a
-templates contain dependencies that are met in the order presented:
+cascade of dependencies that are met in the order presented:
 1. `parameters.py`
 1. `run_relax.py`
 1. `run_phonon.py`